lwjglgamedev/lwjglbook-bookcontents-leg/chapter27/chapter27.md

 Hence, the first thing that we must do is to construct the list of vertices positions, the bones / joints / indices and the associated weights from the structure above.
 Once we have done that, we need to pre-calculate the transformation matrices for each bone / joint for all the animation frames defined in the model.

 Assimp scene object defines a Node’s hierarchy.
 Each Node is defined by a name a list of children node.
 Animations use these nodes to define the transformations that should be applied to.
 This hierarchy is defined indeed the bones’ hierarchy.
 Every bone is a node, and has a parent, except the root node, and possible a set of children.
 There are special nodes that are not bones, they are used to group transformations, and should be handled when calculating the transformations.
-Another issue is that these Node’s hierarchy is defined from the whole model, we do not have separate hierarchies for each mesh.
+Another issue is that this Nodes hierarchy is defined from the whole model, we do not have separate hierarchies for each mesh.

 A scene also defines a set of animations.
-A single model can have more than one animation.
-You can have animations for a model to walk, run etc. Each of these animations define different transformations.
+A single model can have more than one animation to model how a character walks, runs, etc. Each of these animations define different transformations.
 An animation has the following attributes:

 * A name.
 * A duration.
 That is, the duration in time of the animation.
 The name may seem confusing since an animation is the list of transformations that should be applied to each node for each different frame.
 * A list of animation channels.
 An animation channel contains, for a specific instant in time the translation, rotation and scaling information that should be applied to each node.
 The class that models the data contained in the animation channels is the `AINodeAnim`.
+Animation channels could be assimilated as the key frames.

 The following figure shows the relationships between all the elements described above.

 ![](node_animations.png)

 For a specific instant of time, for a frame, the transformation to be applied to a bone is the transformation defined in the animation channel for that instant, multiplied by the transformations of all the parent nodes up to the root node.
-Hence, we need to reorder the information stored in the scene, the process is as follows:
+Hence, we need to extract the information stored in the scene, the process is as follows:

 * Construct the node hierarchy.
-* For each animation, iterate over each animation channel \(for each animation node\):
+* For each animation, iterate over each animation channel (for each animation node\) and construct the transformation matrices for each of the bones for all the potential animation frames.
+Those transformation matrices are a combination of the transformation matrix of the node associated to the bone and the bone transformation matrices.
-   Construct the transformation matrices for all the frames.
-The transformation matrix is the composition of the translation, rotation and scale matrix.
+* We start at the root node, and for each frame, build transformation matrix for that node, which is the the transformation matrix of the node multiplied by the composition of the translation, rotation and scale matrix of that specific frame for that node.
-* Reorder that information for each frame:
+* We then get the bones associated to that node and complement that transformation by multiplying  the offset matrices of the bones.
+The result will be a transformation matrix associated to the related bones for that specific frame, which will be used in the shaders.
-   Construct the final transformations to be applied for each bone in the Mesh.
-This is achieved by multiplying the transformation matrix of the bone \(of the associated node\) by the transformation matrices of all the parent nodes up to the root node.
+* After that, we iterate over the children nodes, passing the transformation matrix of the parent node to be used also in combination with the children node transformations.

 So let’s start coding.
 We will first create a class named `AnimMeshesLoader` which extends from `StaticMeshesLoader`, but instead of returning an array of `Mesh`, it returns an `AnimGameItem` instance.
 It defines two public methods for that: